citp/privacy-policy-historical/b/bi/big/biggerbids.com.md

 **HOW CAN I REVIEW AND CHANGE MY INFORMATION AND CANCEL MY BIGGERBIDS ACCOUNT?**

 You can edit and change your information in your BiggerBids account, including your password and email address, at any time in the "My Account " section of the BiggerBids website.
 Should you forget your password, BiggerBids can send it to you immediately via e-mail, at your request.
-To cancel your account, please send an email to [support@BiggerBids.com ](mailto:support@biggerbids.com).
+To cancel your account, please send an email to "support (at) BiggerBids (dot) com" .

 **HOW I WILL KNOW ABOUT CHANGES TO BIGGERBIDS' PRIVACY POLICY**